jobearry/studies/Frontend Mentor/Calculator App/README.md

 I want to improve more on using tailwind, especially on adding themes and maybe animations.
 For react, I want to fully grasp the data management techniques, similar to NgRx in angular.

+Calculator logic not yet implemented here.
+Will soon work on it UI and Themes: already OK!

 ### Useful resources